Sudeepa14/ProjectEuler/README.md

 # ProjectEuler
-This contains the python script that I developed to solve Project Euler problems back in 2013- 2014 (before coming to the university).
+This contains the python script that I developed to solve Project Euler problems back in 2013- 2014 (before comming to the university).
 Feel so dumb when looking it back :P .
 Anyway sharing.